 - Urban design.

 Residential design is the largest market sector.
 Most of that work consists of single-family homes, but also includes multi-family and retirement communities.

 What are they paid?

 Average annual salary for those in the landscape architecture field was $64,570 in 2014, according to the Bureau of Labor Statistics' most recent report.

 How many landscape architects are there in the United States?

-The U.S. Department of Labor in 2012 (most recent count) identified 20,100 employees in the landscape architecture field, a significant drop from the 2008 count due to the economy.
-That number has grown since then.
+The U.S. Department of Labor in 2014 (most recent count) identified 22,500 employees in the landscape architecture field, a growth of about 10 percent from 2012, the previous count.

 How many landscape architects are licensed?